brettcutt/the-chefs-desire/README.md

 ### Strategy
 - As a user I would expect to be able to view various recipes based on different categories e.g.(cuisine, allergens, ingredient)
 - As a user I would want to be able to create an account with my own unique username and password.
-- As an account holder I would be expect to have a personal page where they can add my own recipes, see the recipes, edit the recipes and delete them.
+- As an account holder I would be expect to have a personal page where they can add their own recipes, see the recipes, edit the recipes and delete them.
-- As a user I would expect a recipe to display atleast a picture, its ingredients and instructions of how to make the recipe.
+- As a user I would expect a recipe to display at least a picture, its ingredients and instructions of how to make the recipe.
 - As a user I would like to judge the quality of a recipe on other users decisions.

 ### Existing Features